Read time: 7 minutes

 • The transport rule is disabled by default, so choose it from the rules list and enable the rule using the toggle.

-After enabling the new rule, any emails or messages originating from a member of the chosen group and destined for recipients outside the organization will undergo automatic encryption.
+Once the new rule is enabled, all the emails or messages sent by a member of the selected group outside the organization will be automatically encrypted.

 Conclusion